 Recently there was a discussion on Facebook about the Stabroek News columnists and their relevance to those who read the newspaper.

 I wish the leaders of the nation would spend as much time talking about and fighting over women as they have spent on the Amaila Falls project.

 An interesting question has been floating around this past week that I would like to help answer.

 I have seen it too many times for my taste.
 It saddens me to the core to think that a woman–a mother–could use her own child as an instrument to harm the child’s father.

 I have been struggling with a personal issue for a while now.
-This issue went deep into my soul and kept me awake far too many nights.

 A Sister sent an email to me and other Sisters this week with a link to an article that was printed in the August 5th Kaieteur News, titled, “Following spate of domestic violence… Don’t leave our men out of the counseling set-up.”
 While this Sister completely agreed with the notion in the article of involving the men in the process of eliminating domestic violence, she was outraged at what a “community leader” had to say about the role women play in being beaten and murdered.

 The images that some young women use for their social media profiles are very disturbing and one day when they are older, they will regret putting those pictures in the public domain for the world see.

 ‘That is exactly how many Guyanese feel when going through the T&T airport—sub-human, degraded and embarrassed.